ldzoid/damn-vulnerable-defi-v2/README.md

 ## 4 - Side Entrance

-This time our flash loan lender comes with additional funcitonality.
-It acts as a vault, so basically anyone can deposit their ether and withdraw at any time.
+This time our flash loan lender comes with additional functionality.
+It acts as a vault, so basically, anyone can deposit their ether and withdraw at any time.
 Stacked ether is used to lend flash loans with no extra fees.

 We will exploit this contract by taking advantage of insecure accounting logic.
-Let's take a look at `flashLoan` function.
+Let's take a look at the `flashLoan` function.

 ```solidity
 function flashLoan(uint256 amount) external {